 Although very familiar everyday expressions, the truth is that condition the conversation and lead to a depressive scheme, from which nothing good can come.

 Leiman stresses that, instead of that, demos a good reason to rejoice the meeting.
-Try to be positive in times of crisis, safely, be different, leave a management interesting.
+Try to be positive in times of crisis, safely, be different, leave a Personal Branding interesting.
 On a positive conversation it is more likely to appear possibilities of a new personal or professional reunion they can leave benefited both parties.

 Smile, that something is.